Skip to navigation Skip to content

 LAWP ends after Student End Date + Read more ...

-Do not manually reject the claim as this removes all LAWP data from the record and if the customer submits another claim within 12 months, a previously served LAWP would make them exempt from serving a LAWP again.
+Do not manually reject the claim as this removes all LAWP data from the record and if the customer submits another claim within 12 months, a previously served LAWP will make them exempt from serving a LAWP again.

 10

-Claim outcome + Read more ...
+Continue claim assessment + Read more ...

 Procedure ends here.